ArtuDitu/Football_Analytics/README.md

     library(ggplot)\
     library(tidyverse)

-Steps 1-4 are in the script playstyle_wheels.R and steps 5 and6 are in the folder PlayStyleApp.\
+Steps 1-4 are in the script playstyle_wheels.R and steps 5 and 6 are in the folder PlayStyleApp.\